 To increase mobility by making available 10% of all properties to customers across Cumbria.
+To increase opportunities for tenant mobility between Cumbria and other areas of the country.

 To attract new customers to areas of low demand and reduce void times on 'hard to let' properties.